Haivision/srt/docs/API/API-functions.md

 and the value equal to `SRT_ERROR` (that is, -1) in case of failure.

-In the below function description, functions returning `SRTSTATUS` will not have the provided return value description, as it always maches the one above.
+In the below function description, functions returning `SRTSTATUS` will not have the provided return value description, as it always matches the one above.
 For all other types the function-specific return value description will be provided.

 If the function returns `SRT_ERROR`, `SRT_INVALID_SOCK` or a value equal to -1